pvogt09/gammasyn/README.md

 ### `weight`: Weighting of areas

-As described above, each area and model is associated with a weight $`w_{\mu \rho}`$ which appears within the inequality constraints or the derived loss functions.
+As described above, each area and model is associated with a weight $w_{\mu \rho}$ which appears within the inequality constraints or the derived loss functions.

 `weight` is structured like `polearea`.
 If both a hard and a soft region is defined, `weight` is a cell array with two numeric elements (scalar, vector or matrix)